xugezheng/xugezheng.github.io/_news/announcement_8.md

 related_posts: false
 ---

-Our paper, "Generalizing across Temporal Domains with Koopman Operators", has been accepted at AAAI 2024.
+Our paper, "Generalizing across Temporal Domains with Koopman Operators", was accepted at _AAAI 2024_.